-Quantitative Research for the Life and Social Sciences Program (QRLSSP): 480-727-8525 and leave a message, or email Sabrina.Avila@asu.edu.
+Quantitative Research in the Life and Social Sciences Program (QRLSSP)—formerly Mathematical and Theoretical Biology Institute

-This video captures 2017 summer participant testimonials and provides audiences with a brief overview about QULSSP formerly MTBI.
+This video captures 2017 summer participant testimonials and provides audiences with a brief overview about QRLSSP, formerly MTBI.

 Check out the article about this REU in ASU Now!